the mysterious deaths of Russian generals in combat

 Botashev was fired from his post and went on to work for DOSAAF, a state volunteer organization that dates back to the 1950s and has ties to the Russian Army and Navy.

-His Army pension was around $360 (R$1800) and his salary shouldn’t have been much more than that.
+His Army pension was about $360 (R$1800) and his salary shouldn’t be much more than that.

 With this income he was trying to pay the significant amount he owed the Russian state, and it was said that at the time of his death, Botashev was working for a private military company.